ETOgaosion/testsuits-for-oskerne/riscv-linux-rootfs/README.md

 ## Build

+follow this [blog](https://risc-v-machines.readthedocs.io/en/latest/linux/simple/), use different compiler to compile apps and linux.

 The build process downloads busybox and dropbear, compiles them and prepares a root filesystem image to the file `riscv64-rootfs.bin`.